Aryas1378/house_predict/README.md

 <div>
   <br>
 </div>
-#Main Window#
+<h4>Main Window</h4>
-##The main window displays a background image of a house, enhancing the user interface.
-Users can interact with the GUI through this window.##
+<p>The main window displays a background image of a house, enhancing the user interface.
+Users can interact with the GUI through this window.</p>
 <div>
   <br>
 </div>
-#Input Fields
+<h4>Input Fields</h4>
-##The GUI provides input fields for three attributes: square footage of living space (sqft_living), square footage of space above (sqft_above), and square footage of the basement (sqft_basement).
-Users can input these attributes to make house price predictions.
+<p>The GUI provides input fields for three attributes: square footage of living space (sqft_living), square footage of space above (sqft_above), and square footage of the basement (sqft_basement).
+Users can input these attributes to make house price predictions.</p>

 <p align="center">